Shillong: Roadways

 Private bus operators, as well as state transport buses from other states, come to and from Shillong daily.
 Taxi services are also available to destination like Guwahati, Agartala, Kohima, Dimapur, Aizawl and other North Eastern towns and cities.

 The Shillong Bypass (pictured) is a two lane road which stretches across 47.06 km connecting Umiam (NH-40) to Jorabat (NH-44) which then leads to other northeastern Indian states of Mizoram and Tripura.
 The project was estimated to have cost around ₹220 crore and was completed in a span of two years (2011–2013).

 Airways

-Shillong is served by the Shillong Airport, which is located about 30km away at Umroi.
+Shillong is served by the Shillong Airport, which is located about 30 km away at Umroi.
 The airport has daily flights to and from Kolkata.
-Presently Indigo is operating regular services from the airport.
+It also have flights to and from Lilabari, Delhi, Silchar, Agartala, Imphal, Dimapur, Dibrugarh and Guwahati.
+Presently Indigo, Alliance Air and SpiceJet are operating regular services from the airport.

 Railways

 Teteliya-Byrnihat line, 22 km long, from Guwahati's suburb Tetelia to Byrnihat near Shillong in Meghalaya is likely to be completed by March 2026.
 From Byrnihat it will be extended further to Shillong in future.